SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/00-Lesson-Introduction.md

 **2. Event Types**

-- What are event types
+- What are some of the event types in JavaScript
 - How to use them

 **3. Event Object Properties and Methods**